Open House Festival

 The Foundry, 1 Adelaide Grove, W12 0JU

 Tucked behind a busy road in W12, this former foundry is a multi-level development featuring an architects’ studio with courtyards and spaces for exhibitions and musical performances.
 The building's 15m brick chimney is a local landmark.
+This year we have a new exhibition in our gallery, showcasing the work of celebrated British artist Sophie Smallhorn.

 Getting there